microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 For the Microsoft identity platform to authorize your app to access data through Microsoft Graph, the app must be granted the permissions it needs.

-This topic introduces Microsoft Graph permissions and their types, their general characteristics, and provides guidance for using the permissions in your app.
+This topic introduces Microsoft Graph permissions and provides guidance for using the permissions in your app.
 To see the full list of permissions that Microsoft Graph exposes, see the [Microsoft Graph permissions reference](permissions-reference.md).

 To learn more about how permissions work, and watch the following video.